jessegmeyerlab/proteomics-tutorial/manuscript.md

 Right now, the Orbitrap is still under patent protection and only one company, ThermoFisher, is allowed to manufacture related products.
 Classic models from ThermoFisher include Orbitrap Ascend Tribrid, Orbitrap Eclipse™ Tribrid™, Orbitrap Fusion™ Lumos™, Orbitrap Exploris series (120, 240, 480) and Q Exactive™ series.

 ![**Schematic diagram of orbitrap (A) and typical Q-Orbitrap system (B).**](images/MS_f104.svg){#fig:figure10.3 tag="3" width="100%"}.

-### 4. Q -FTICR
+### 4. Quadrupole Fourier Transform Ion Cyclotron Resonance (Q-FT-ICR)
 The Fourier Transform Ion Cyclotron Resonance (FT-ICR) mass spectrometer is a type of mass spectrometry that uses magnetic fields to separate ions based on their mass-to-charge ratio.
-FT-ICR was first invented in 1974 by Alan G. Marshall and Melvin B. Comisarow from the University of British Columbia[@DOI:10.1016/0009-2614(74)89137-2] and is widely recognized for its high mass resolution and precision, making it a highly valuable tool in many scientific fields including proteomics, metabolomics, petroleum analysis, and environmental science.
+FT-ICR was first invented in 1974 by Alan G. Marshall and Melvin B. Comisarow from the University of British Columbia [@URL:https://www.sciencedirect.com/science/article/abs/pii/0009261474891372] and is widely recognized for its high mass resolution and precision, making it a highly valuable tool in many scientific fields including proteomics, metabolomics, petroleum analysis, and environmental science.
 The central feature of an FT-ICR mass spectrometer is a superconducting magnet coupled with an ICR cell (Figure 10.5A).
 This magnet creates a strong and homogeneous magnetic field in which ions are injected.
 Once the ions are inside ICR cell, under the influence of the strong magnetic field, they follow a circular path with a very small orbital radius at a specific frequency directly proportional to their mass-to-charge ratio.